 If you’ve never replaced the sand in your filter, the best move is to call your local Pools of Fun store to schedule service.
 Here are a few telltale signs for when that time is right.

 Common Pool Problems

-Despite your best scrubbing, vacuuming and chemical efforts, if algae blooms continue to populate your pool, you have a problem.
+Despite your best scrubbing, vacuuming, and chemical efforts, if algae blooms continue to populate your pool, you have a problem.
 A functional filter should backwash waste and correct any issue.
 But if your sand is worn and overly-clumpy, water will channel around the edges of the filter rather than through the sand.
-When caught in good sand, debris and algae is trapped and easily flushed.
+When caught in good sand, debris and algae are trapped and easily flushed.